 Tickets & Appeals

-Mercer Police authorizes various individuals to write Mercer citations for illegal parking.
-The officers are also given the authority to write state tickets that can affect driving records and must be handled in courts.
+Mercer Police Officers are authorized to write tickets for illegal parking.
+They are also given the authority to write state tickets that can affect driving records and must be handled in courts.
 State tickets are written for ignoring officer instructions, for creating or participating in a pattern of disregard for university parking/traffic regulations, for moving violations such as speeding or failure to stop, or parking in a handicapped parking space without a state permit.
 No one except a law enforcement officer can authorize you to park in a handicap parking space without a state permit.
 An officer would do this only in an emergency.
 The diagonal lines adjacent to a handicapped space are considered part of the space and you can be ticketed for parking on them.

 State tickets must be handled in accordance with the instructions on the back of the ticket.
 Failure to do so can result in your arrest.

 The following information is for Mercer tickets only:

 Fines for parking offenses are printed on the parking citations.
 The first offense is $25.
 Fines increase $10 per offense with each new ticket you receive.